David Blundy

-Personal history
+Early and personal life

 Blundy was born in Slinfold, West Sussex, England in the United Kingdom.
-He grew up in south London near the intersection of Elephant and Castle in a house that was also the location of his father's antique store.
+He grew up in south London near the intersection of Elephant and Castle in a house that was also the location of his father's antique shop.
 He went to the City of London School, and then went on to study English and philosophy at Bristol University.
 He began work with Thomson Newspapers, but then went to The Sunday Times.
 He left the Times to become The Sunday Telegraph's Washington correspondent in 1986.
 In 1989, he began the same position for the Sunday Correspondent.
 He married Ruth Mansley in 1970, and had one daughter with her.
 He had another daughter from a relationship with Samira Osman.
 His two daughters are Anna Blundy and Charlotte Blundy.

 His funeral service was held at St Michael's Church, Highgate, north London, and he is buried on the eastern side of Highgate Cemetery.

 Career

 His career began with a place in the graduate training scheme of Thomson Newspapers.
 He went from Burnley to Hemel Hempstead before reaching Fleet Street in 1970.
 Michael Bateman, who wrote The Sunday Times Atticus column, offered him the position of assistant.
-He was a sharp, funny writer and did not hesitate to be arrested for a story.
 He was sent to New York as a correspondent, but then was based in the Middle East.
 He left The Sunday Times for The Sunday Telegraph in 1986 as their Washington correspondent.
 Earlier in 1989, he took the same position with The Sunday Correspondent.